rokobuljan/gamepad/readme.md

 ### Test example demo from handheld

-To test from a bobile device:
+To test from a mobile device:

 - Run `npm run dev`
 - Set your Mobile device Settings Developer Mode ON, and turn ON **_USB Debugging_** mode